 You can run numbers and build complicated KPI charts all day long.
 But it will take you nowhere unless you have a good understanding of what lies between input and output.
 You need to have a solid idea as to what changes you’re going to introduce based on all those numbers if want them to have a real impact on your team’s productivity.
 And that’s the hardest part.

-Measuring and Improving Team Productivity
+Measuring Team Productivity

 With input, on the other hand, things are a bit more straightforward.
-It’s usually time, with results evaluated against specific periods: weeks, months, years, etc. Which is why keeping track of it is such a crucial element if want your productivity analysis to be accurate.
+It’s usually time, with results evaluated against specific time periods: weeks, months, quarters, years, etc. Which is why keeping track of it is such a crucial element if you want your productivity analysis to be accurate.
 Knowing how much time your team spends on specific projects or individual tasks not only helps you see their performance overall, but also identify any problematic areas, and spot any trends before they get a chance to leave a major negative impact on the company.

 - Encourage collaboration by fostering positive company culture.
 Employees tend to feel a lot more positive and happy about their work when they’re surrounded by positive and happy people.
 And when they know one another, they feel more comfortable about collaborating and sharing ideas with their teammates.
 Which in turn leads to better and faster results for the company.

-Measuring and Improving Individual Productivity
+Increasing Individual Productivity

 - Start your day with the most important thing.
-By making a habit out of tackling the most important tasks during the first half of the day, while your mental energy is at its peak, you greatly increase your chances of making actual meaningful progress.
+By making a habit out of tackling the most important or difficult tasks during the first half of the day, while your mental energy is at its peak, you greatly increase your chances of making actual meaningful progress.

 - When stuck, kick yourself back into gear with smaller tasks.
 If you’re struggling with a particularly challenging or large task, pick a few smaller ones that you know you can complete.
 Use that positive momentum to keep your productivity snowball rolling.